NuTufts/json/README.md

 * support comment lines marked as '#'

 These extensions are found in the `tufts_larcv` branch.
-Note: the Makefile also includes hooks to install into the LArCV-framework header (should change this).
+Note: the Makefile also includes hooks to install into the LArCV-framework header (should remove this).

+## Features to be added (for LArCV/larlite)

+* save comments which start with `#include` to an array of the first JSON event.
+  This is to facilitate patching in references to JSON objects in other files.
+* Use the original package's patching mechanism to fold these references in.

+## Framework features needed by LArSoft

+Probably never going to have full feature support.
+And why?
+If running a larsoft `fhicl` file, we will be in an `art/cetlib` environment -- so use that.
+But here are some notes on some unsupported grammar anyway:

+* access and assign using following grammar: `W.X.Y: Z`
+* `@table` command inserts key:value pairs from one JSON object into another
+* `key: @local` inserts JSON object into another as value for 'key'
+* `BEGIN_PROLOG` keyword

 # Original README below